mcanouil/quarto-wizard/README.md

 - **Check Internet Connection**: Ensure you have an active internet connection before installing extensions.
 - **Check Quarto Installation**: Verify that Quarto is installed and available in your system's PATH.
-- **Allow GitHub Access**: Enable GitHub authentication for the extension to display the list of available Quarto extensions (_i.e._, read-only access to public information).

 ## Commands